emiltn/myRoot/README.md

 git config core.sparsecheckout true

 Next, add or chance ".git/info/sparse-checkout" file to include files and folders to pull.\
-This can be done from terminal or changed directly in the file using a text editor.\
+This can be done from terminal or changed directly in the file using a text editor (or nano with mac-terminal).\
 From the terminal:\
 Mandatory files for full functionality:\
 echo /.gitignore >> .git/info/sparse-checkout\